 Ask Phyllis is a blog series of frequently asked real estate questions.
 Have a question about real estate?
 Email us here

 I am moving my mother into an assisted living facility.
 Her home is 70 years old but most everything is in working order – just old.
-I want to sell her home AS IS, I don’t want to paint, or even clean or empty the home.
-In other words, I want to move her and be done with the house, is this even possible?
+I plan on selling her home AS IS, I don’t want to paint, or even clean or empty the home.
+I want to move her and be done with the house, is this even possible?

 Absolutely.
-It is a seller’s market and if you are not concerned with selling at the highest possible price, you can contact a local real estate agent who can do just that.
+It is a seller’s market and if you are not concerned with obtaining the highest possible price, you can contact a local real estate agent who can assist you in selling AS IS.
 There are a several ways this can be handled: List the home AS IS in the same condition as when you lock the door.
 If priced well, it will certainly sell.
-The buyer can assume responsibility for emptying and cleaning the home after closing.
+The buyer can even assume responsibility for emptying and cleaning the home after closing.

 But a better way to handle this is to contact a local real estate agent who is going to do more than place a For Sale Sign in the ground.
 A valuable service we provide is helping the seller prepare their home for sale.
 At a minimum the Realtor® you hire should arrange the following without your involvement: